aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 apk update && apk add fontconfig
 ```

-2. Add the nuget package "SkiaSharp.NativeAssets.Linux 3.116.1" to your .net6 project.
+2. Add the nuget package "SkiaSharp.NativeAssets.Linux 3.116.1" to your .net6 (or gerter) project.
-3. Or you can choose to add the nuget packages "SkiaSharp.NativeAssets.Linux.NoDependencies 3.116.1" to your .net6 project, instead of the two steps above.
+3. Or you can choose to add the nuget packages "SkiaSharp.NativeAssets.Linux.NoDependencies 3.116.1" to your .net6 (or gerter) project, instead of the two steps above.

 *Please note, the version of the added package "SkiaSharp.NativeAssets.Linux" or "SkiaSharp.NativeAssets.Linux.NoDependencies" should be corresponding to the version of "SkiaSharp" referenced by Aspose.Cells for .NET.
 The versions of Aspose.Cells for .NET and the corresponding referenced "SKiaSharp" versions are described as following:*